Should I Be Concerned About Mold in My St. Louis Property?

 What is Mold Remediation?

 Mold remediation, also known as mold removal, is the process by which a certified and/or trained professional perform the removal and/or cleanup of mold from an indoor environment.
 When these levels become abnormally high as determined by indoor air quality testing or a mold inspection, remediation is recommended to be carried out by a professional remediation company.

 Five Typical Steps of Professional Mold Removal & Remediation

-The reconstitution team at Pride Cleaning & Restoration of St. Louis, can provide and install all the new building materials required to return all effected areas of the property to its pre-loss condition.
+- Replacement: The reconstitution team at Pride Cleaning & Restoration of St. Louis, can provide and install all the new building materials required to return all affected areas of the property to its pre-loss condition.

 Mold Prevention Tips

-* Prevent moisture due to condensation by increasing surface temperature or reducing the moisture level in air (humidity).
+- Prevent moisture due to condensation by increasing the surface temperature or reducing the moisture level in the air (humidity).